 He was ever aware of sudden flood of people that had dived into his dungeon and he had to admit, despite his disgruntlement at the sudden influx of high level adventurers, that it was so far going better than he expected.
 What Smit had failed to consider was that the adventurers would be competing against each other in addition to fighting their way through his dungeon, which made things considerably easier for him compared to the organized ranks of people that he had envisioned systematically tearing apart his dungeon.

 Even in the first floor there had already been numerous injuries and accidents, which had delayed a number of teams.
 As the situation had progressed, several teams had managed to reach his greeting hall in the second floor, competing down the entire flight of stairs.
-It was quite surprising that no one had fallen off the stairs and plummeted to their deaths, but at least he caught a glimpse of their strategies and skills.
+It was quite surprising that no one had fallen off the stairs and plummeted to their deaths, specialy while protecting some snobbish noble, but at least he caught a glimpse of their strategies and skills.

-It was truly a scramble to get ahead as teams practically resorted to elbowing each other as they rushed through the entrance.
+Even with this ‘restriction,’ it was truly a scramble to get ahead as teams practically resorted to elbowing each other while they rushed through the entrance.
 Smit could not blame them, really.
 His mice had recorded the entire greeting ceremony that had gone down in the village, and he had to admit, the awards were rather good.
 Add to that the fact that they had a chance to make contacts with nobles, and perhaps spread their name across the kingdom, and you understandably got yourself a group of people willing to bet their life and pride at the drop of a hat.

 On the other hand, he was slightly peeved that they thought so little of his dungeon that they thought they could afford to pull at each other’s beards while running towards the entrance his greeting hall.
 Mighty adventurers they might be, and they might have been competing, but there still should have been some basic level respect for a dungeon that is filled with monsters and traps.
 Especially if the dungeon had made a clear effort to look good.
 Unless you could literally stroll pass everything with the ease of walking through a sunny meadow, that was just basic decorum and common sense.